rangertaha/messaging-patterns/workers/README.rst

 Consumers
 ________

 A consumer is the application that receives the messages.
+This consumer receives a message and prints it to the terminal.
+It then waits 1 second before doing it again.

 .. code-block:: python